 Along these lines, be mindful that you don’t always know what’s going on in a friend’s life.
 Questions like “So when are you gonna start popping out kids?” or statements like “You’ll understand when you have kids” can be intrusive and hurtful to people who either live with infertility or have lost the battle.
 Think before you speak.

 We hope this post proved enlightening.
-You can find out more about our infertility journey by reading “Sticking it to IF.”
-If you have more questions, leave a comment below.
+You can find out more about our infertility journey by reading “Flipping Infertility the Bird.”
+If you have more questions about infertility, leave a comment below.
 If you or someone you know is living with infertility, please please please please please don’t hesitate to ask us for support.
-As our post “A Friend in Need” illustrates, having someone to walk with through the road less traveled makes all the difference in the world.
+As a future post will illustrate, having someone to walk with through the road less traveled makes all the difference in the world.